FNNDSC/serie/README.md

 rye run pytest
 ```

-End-to-end tests require _SERIE_ to run in the same docker network as _CUBE_ and Hasura.
+Integration and end-to-end tests require _SERIE_ to run in the same docker network as _CUBE_ and Hasura.
-First, run [miniChRIS-docker](https://github.com/FNNDSC/miniChRIS-docker) to get _CUBE_
+First, run [miniChRIS-docker](https://github.com/FNNDSC/miniChRIS-docker) to get _CUBE_ and Hasura up,
-and Hasura up, then run pytest and _SERIE_ using Docker Compose:
+then run pytest and _SERIE_ using Docker Compose:

 ```shell
 docker compose run --use-aliases test